3 min read

 Have a clear set goal.
 Being able to properly visualize what you want to achieve puts you on the path toward it.
 Once you can identify what it is you want to change or work towards you can break it down incrementally.
 As the research supports, starting small and building over time is important not to intimidate yourself or enforce old stories of failure by setting unattainable goals.
 By starting small it is a manageable way to establish a routine that begets routine.
 Focus on the ritual, the prep or lead up to the act will automate the good habits in your behavior.

 And finally, create an environment of support.
-This can include friends and family, but especially professional help.
+This can include friends and family, but especially professional psychotherapy.
 Having a system of support is crucial to managing dips in motivation, directionlessness as well as articulating what goals you want to accomplish and how to go about achieving them.
 This is especially helpful when your goals are more abstract, harder to map out or name.
 Therapy can help facilitate psychological and behavioral changes to meet goals, promote positive decision making, and cope with setbacks.
 In whatever variation one chooses to aim toward higher potential and general well being, having a structure of good habits is the best first step.

 Read More